 We take a layered approach to physical security that starts with the site build.
 Oracle Cloud Infrastructure data center facilities are durably built with steel, concrete, or comparable materials and are designed to withstand impact from a light vehicle strike.
 Our sites are staffed with security guards who are ready to respond to incidents 24 hours a day, 7 days a week, 365 days a year.
 The exterior of the sites is secured with perimeter barriers and vehicle checks are actively monitored by a guard force and cameras that cover the building perimeter.

 All persons entering our data centers must first go through a layer of security at the site entrances, which are staffed with security guards.
 Persons without site-specific security badges entering the site must present government-issued identification and have an approved access request granting them access to the data center building.
 All employees and visitors must wear visible, official identification badges at all times.
-There are additional security layers between the entrance and server rooms that vary depending on the site build and risk profile.
-Data center server rooms are built with additional security layers including cameras that cover server rooms, two-factor access control, and intrusion-detection mechanisms.
+There are more security layers between the entrance and server rooms that vary depending on the site build and risk profile.
+Data center server rooms are built with other security layers including cameras that cover server rooms, two-factor access control, and intrusion-detection mechanisms.
 Physical barriers are in place to create isolated security zones around server and networking racks that span from the floor (including below the raised floor where applicable) to the ceiling (including above ceiling tiles where applicable).

 The Oracle Cloud Infrastructure Security Operations team is responsible for monitoring and securing the unique Oracle Cloud Infrastructure hosting and virtual networking technologies.
-The team works and trains directly with the Oracle engineers who develop these technologies to leverage the unique security and introspection capabilities they provide.
+The team works and trains directly with the Oracle engineers who develop these technologies to use the unique security and introspection capabilities they provide.

 We monitor emerging internet security threats daily and implement appropriate response and defense plans to address risks to the business.
 When we determine that urgent changes are recommended that are within the scope of the customers' responsibilities, we issue security alert bulletins to those customers to ensure their protection.